McGinleyT/CPS490-Auction/README.md

       * Use Case – A description of system behavior from a user’s perspective to achieve a goal.
       * Communication Diagram – UML interaction diagrams showing objects and message order.
       * Activity Diagram – UML diagram that models control flow and decision logic.
-   * References
-      * Any documents referred to in the creation of this systems analysis.
-   * Overview
-      * Section 2 - Overall description: goes into more details about this idea as a product.
-      *

 # 2. Overall Description
    * Product Perspective
       * The system is using the MERN stack architecture for creating and running the application: